River Otter Falls

 Construction Time-Lapse Takes You Behind-The-Scenes At The Tennessee Aquarium

-Construction workers are adding the finishing touches to River Otter Falls which will officially open on May 2nd inside the Tennessee Aquarium’s Cove Forest.
+Construction workers have finished River Otter Falls inside the Tennessee Aquarium’s Cove Forest.
 This dramatically transformed habitat is the most extensive redesign in the 22-year history of Chattanooga’s top attraction.

 Following the lengthy design process, the roadmap for demolition and construction was laid out.
 “Construction planning took more than a year before the work began,” said Rodney Fuller, the Aquarium’s facility and safety manager.
 “Demolition was the most challenging aspect.
 We had to remove 300 tons of rockwork one wheel barrow at a time and the jack-hammering was all done outside of normal operating hours.”